billkarsh/SpikeGLX/Markdown/Manual-Text.md

 a new default ShankMap reflecting your current electrode, reference and on/off channel selections.

-* `Edit Option-3 On/Off...`: Shows editor for changing which option-3
-channels are turned off (available only if recording currently disabled).
+* `Edit Channel On/Off...`: Shows editor for changing which channels are turned off (available only if recording currently disabled).
 The current ShankMap is updated to reflect your changes.

 >*Note: In the Config Dialog ChanMap Editor you can order the graphs